calculs-ca/DryPipe/docs/source/all-doc.md

 In the following example, task t2 consumes a file produced by t1.

-DryPipe will launch task t2, when (and only when) task t1 has successfully completed.
+DryPipe will therefore launch task t2, when (and only when) task t1 has successfully completed.

 ```python